 5) Scroll down to the Allow desktop apps to access your microphone section, and make sure to turn on this setting.

-So now you’ve finished granting the access.
-Then check if your microphone can pick up your voice as intended.
+Now that you’ve granted the access, check if your microphone can pick up your voice as intended.
 If not, please proceed to the next fix.

 Fix 2 – Check your microphone settings

-The wrong settings, such as the microphone being muted or not set as the default device or the too low volume, will prevent you from using the microphone normally on Zoom.
-So, it’s necessary to check if everything in the settings is configured correctly.
+The wrong settings, such as the microphone being muted or not set as the default device or the too low volume, will prevent your microphone from working normally on Zoom.
+So you should configure everything in the settings correctly.